-Florence Darveau Routhier is a member of the Collectif d’histoire, d’éducation et d’archivage populaire de Sherbrooke (CHEAP).
-She conducts her research in the Alexandre district of downtown Shebrooke, a working-class neighborhood where revitalization initiatives are part of an ongoing gentrification process.
+Florence Darveau Routhier conducts her research in the Alexandre district of downtown Sherbrooke, a working-class neighbourhood where revitalization initiatives are part of an ongoing process of displacement.
 Her place-based research aims to deconstruct the managerial viewpoint that apprehends poverty and related issues “from above” (Scott, 2019).
 She therefore approaches poverty-related issues and historical struggles as closely as possible, in the ways in which they are experienced, drawing on creative ethnographic methods and epistemologies of situated point of view (Hill Collins, 1997; Haraway, 1988).
-Her collaborative approaches aim to highlight alternative ways of knowing, to decentralize observation as a privileged mode of knowledge, and to develop practices of mutual aid, education and popular struggle.
+Her collaborative approach is anchored in practices of mutual aid, popular education and struggles for worthy living conditions.
 To this end, she uses the archive as a method of research and collaboration.
-Her postdoctoral project, supported by the FRQSC, involves a collaborative approach to creating a popular archive in downtown Sherbrooke, and aims to document the processes of deindustrialization and gentrification, and their effects on living conditions in Sherbrooke.
+Her postdoctoral project, supported by the FRQSC, involves a collaborative approach to creating a popular archive in downtown Sherbrooke, and aims to document the entangled processes of colonisation and de-re-industrialization, and their effects on living conditions in Sherbrooke.
 Her SSHRC-funded doctoral thesis is a critical public ethnography describing a context of dispossession in the Alexandre district.
-She teaches at the Université de Sherbrooke’s Faculté des lettres et sciences humaines.
+She is a member of Collectif d’histoired’éducation et d’archivage Populaire (CHEAP).

 Research statement: Archiving the lived city: the present history of a Sherbrooke in struggle